Medicine

 When he returned to India, he joined the Postgraduate Institute of Medical Education and Research (PGI) in Chandigarh.
 Yet, by the late 1970s, his academic promotions had stalled within the institutional bureaucracy.

-At that exact moment, MGIMS faced its own crisis.
-The Professor of Medicine had abruptly left for a lucrative post in Libya, leaving the department suddenly leaderless.
-Dr. Sushila Nayar saw an opportunity.
-In September 1978, she wrote directly to the Director of PGI: “We are badly in need of a substitute… I understand that you have with you Dr. Khattri… and his promotions are blocked.”
+At that very moment, MGIMS found itself in a crisis.
+Its Professor of Medicine had suddenly left for a lucrative post in Libya, and the department was left adrift.
+Dr. Sushila Nayar moved quickly.
+In September 1978, she wrote to the Director of PGI in words that were at once candid and urgent: “We are badly in need of a substitute… I understand that you have with you Dr. Khattri and Dr. Deodhar, and that their promotions are blocked.
+I also understand that Dr. Khattri is keen to come.
+I would be grateful if you could depute him to us for a year.

 The solution benefited both institutions perfectly.
 MGIMS secured a highly capable physician to stabilize its teaching program; Dr. Khattri secured a department where his elite skills could be fully utilized.
 In November 1978, the London-trained cardiologist arrived in Sevagram on deputation.